mangomago/godot-starter/README.md

 - Menu with most common options
 - One or two UI themes
 - Window management (upscaling, multiple resolutions)
-- Local and global leadboard system (Godot 3.1+ when more mbedTLS are exposed)
+- Local and global leadboard system (Godot 3.1+ when more mbedTLS APIs are exposed)
 - Supporting 2D and 3D games